jmgloria07/toktive-web/README.md

     - Remember to build the Toktive API first before having the web project built.
     - And make sure the maven versions at pom.xml are consistent at both projects
 2. Import the project via Git.
-3. Run an `mvnw install` (or `mvn` if you have it installed on your machine) and update the project.
+3. Run an `mvnw install` (or `mvn` if you prefer your own maven instance installed on your machine) and update the project.

 While this is created using Eclipse, it's not necessary to actually use the same IDE.
 It helps to start having the project build with Maven and allow Git to be used.
 Please look up for the equivalent steps for your preferred IDE.